 This podcast episode is sponsored by AVEO Oncology.
 The product information in this podcast is intended only for US residents.
 This episode features a real patient and their care partner, highlighting their experiences with a treatment option for advanced kidney cancer.
 Please note that the patient’s experience is their own and individual results may vary.
 This podcast is not intended as medical advice.
 Only a doctor can decide what medications may be appropriate for you.
 The patient and the caregiver were paid for their time and expenses.

 I’m honored to welcome Scott and Katie to the program.
-Scott’s journey began in July 2021, when he started experiencing symptoms that ultimately led to a diagnosis of renal cell carcinoma, resulting in the removal of his right kidney.
+Scott’s journey began when he started experiencing symptoms that ultimately led to a diagnosis of renal cell carcinoma, resulting in the removal of his right kidney.
 At first, no additional treatments were needed.
-But in January 2023, after a biopsy of a lesion in his lung, Scott learned that his cancer had returned as stage IV metastatic renal cell carcinoma.
+But eventually, after a biopsy of a lesion in his lung, Scott learned that his cancer had returned as stage IV metastatic renal cell carcinoma.

 Through their experience, Scott and Katie remind us that no one has to face kidney cancer alone—there’s a community of understanding and shared strength every step of the way.